Kids and adults with ADHD and other learning difficulties have something in common: They all have problems with processing speed.

 1. Difficulty Completing A Test Or Homework At A Specified Time

-Let’s assume fifteen minutes is allotted for students to complete their tests.
+Let’s assume that fifteen minutes is allotted for some group of students to complete their tests.

 Of course, a single occurrence isn’t sufficient for validation.
 However, when it becomes consistent, it’s a clear sign!